-Callum Rookes, our current conductor and musical director, follows in the footsteps of some very fine musicians.
-Over the years we have been lucky to enjoy their leadership, and each has inspired and developed the Band in their own way.
+Over the years we have been lucky to enjoy the leadership of many fine musicians, and each has inspired and developed the Band in their own way.
 Below are some biographies of our past and present Directors of Music:

 - Robert Wicks, Director of Music 2014 to 2019.